liliteister/fetch_test/README.md

 # Fetch Rewards Coding Test
+All relevant files are in the "fetch" folder.

 **Part 1: Unstructured Data to Relational Data Model** The notebook "fetch_pt1_data" contains code to parse the json data into SQL tables and a link to the relational data model diagram.
 The diagram is also saved in the repository titled fetch-dbdesigner.pdf.